Mamata pans Centre for not inviting her to be part of Bangladesh PM's India visit | Politics

 West Bengal Chief Minister Mamata Banerjee on Thursday slammed the Centre for not inviting her to be a part of Bangladesh Prime Minister Sheikh Hasina's ongoing visit to India.

-Banerjee also said she was curious over why the BJP-led central government was "worried" about her meeting Hasina.
+Banerjee said she had come to know that "Hasina wanted to meet her", and wondered why the BJP-led central government was ''worried'' about her meeting the Bangladesh PM.

-''I share an excellent relationship with Bangladesh PM Sheikh Hasina, but (the Centre) did not invite me to be a part of her visit,'' she said while addressing a special session of the Trinamool Congress.
+''I share an excellent relationship with her (Hasina), but (the Centre) did not invite me to be a part of her visit,'' she said here while addressing a special session of the Trinamool Congress.

 ''I don't want to talk about external affairs or bilateral ties.
-But, I have noticed that the Centre tries to stop me whenever I am invited to any foreign country.
-I want to know why is the Union government so worried about me meeting foreign dignitaries,'' Banerjee said.
+But, I have noticed that the Centre tries to stop me whenever I am invited to any foreign country...
+I don't need to go out because travelling in Bengal is like covering the entire world,'' Banerjee said.

 Hasina arrived in New Delhi on Monday on a four-day tour to expand overall ties between the two countries.